yohannes911/select2/doc/protocol.md

 Select 2
 -------------------------------------------------------------------------------

-The Select 2 protocol can select one and only one thread from two threads.
+The Select 2 protocol is a lock free protocol that can select one and only one thread from two threads.

-This synchronization primivite provides the following guaratee:
+This synchronization primitive provides the following guaratee:

-**Only one thread is selected at any time**
+**Select 2 guarantees that only one thread is selected at any time**

-This primitive can be used for instance to execute critical sections of code.
+This synchroinzation primitive can be used be used to execute critical sections:

+**Select 2 can be used to execute critical sections atomically in a lock free manner.**

 ### Datums ###